First off, thanks for your interest in EmailOctopus! We welcome guest posts on our blog.

 - Please be concise and consider overall readability.

-- Your article should reflect the writing style of our blog, which is casual yet helpful, simple, accessible and clear.
+- Your article should reflect the writing style of our blog, which is casual yet helpful, simple, accessible and clear – see ‘Tips on tone of voice’ further on.

 - Keep in mind that our readers are a mix of marketers, small business owners, entrepreneurs and digital agencies.
 Many of our blog readers are already EmailOctopus users or considering becoming one.